NathanBresette/MeLSI/README.md

 MeLSI **learns an optimal distance metric** specifically tailored to your data and research question by:

-1. **🎯 Adaptive Learning**: Discovers which microbial features are most important for separating your groups
+1. **Adaptive Learning**: Discovers which microbial features are most important for separating your groups
-2. **🧠 Ensemble Intelligence**: Uses multiple weak learners with bootstrap sampling for robust results
+2. **Ensemble Intelligence**: Uses multiple weak learners with bootstrap sampling for robust results
-3. **🔍 Smart Pre-filtering**: Automatically removes noise features to focus on biological signal
+3. **Smart Pre-filtering**: Automatically removes noise features to focus on biological signal
-4. **📊 Interpretable Results**: Provides feature importance weights that align with biological knowledge
+4. **Interpretable Results**: Provides feature importance weights that align with biological knowledge

 ### Why This Matters